skypjack/entt/docs/md/entity.md

 the filter isn't respected, the entity is discared, no matter what.

 A `where` clause accepts a theoretically unlimited number of types as well as multiple elements in the exclusion list.
-Moreover, every matcher can have it's own clause and multiple clauses for the same matcher are combined in a single one.
+Moreover, every matcher can have its own clause and multiple clauses for the same matcher are combined in a single one.